ryanatkn/blocks/README.md

 which could include _you_.
 The source code is all public domain so you may you use it however you wish.
 Use wisely!

+This repo's prototype explores data-driven rich text authoring and UI creation using the same data structure and rendering patterns.

 ## design

-The goal of this experiment is to create patterns, components, and helpers around a serializable block data structure that renders as Svelte components for layout and content.
+The goal of this prototype is to create patterns, components, and helpers around a serializable block data structure that renders as Svelte components for layout and content.

 - create layouts, spaces, and documents with a serializable JSON data structure